qirunzeng/qirunzeng.github.io/_posts/2025-01-01-New-Year-Outlook.md

 In the year gone by, I've accomplished quite a few things:

-1. I served as a teaching assistant for courses such as "Data Structures and Algorithms" and "Computer Programming A." Additionally, I briefly acted as a teaching assistant for "Mathematical Analysis B1," which is also worth considering.
+1. I served as a teaching assistant for courses such as "Data Structure and Algorithm" and "Computer Programming A." Additionally, I briefly acted as a teaching assistant for "Mathematical Analysis B1," which is also worth considering.

 2. I embarked on a scientific research journey as a junior research assistant at CUHK.
 Although my contributions were modest, I discovered a deep passion for research and have decided to dedicate the rest of my life to it.